 - File – You can Download here!

-- The first thing you’ll want to do is cut your file.
+- The first thing you’ll want to do to make your own stencil is cut your file.
 If you have great freehand skills you can always just paint it on with a paintbrush!!
 I don’t, so that’s where my Cricut comes to be rescue!!
 Download the file then upload it to your Cricut Design Space.
 Sync all the colors so they are the same and then cut it out on contact paper.
 Contact paper works better on this project because it doesn’t stick as well.
 I tried with vinyl and it pulled some of the paint off.

 - Add transfer tape to your weeded design.
 I make cuts on all sides so that it lays better on a curved surface.
 Then apply the contact paper to the mug and peel off the transfer paper.